Upperby

-Upperby is a former village, now a suburb of Carlisle, in the Cumberland district, in the English county of Cumbria.
+Upperby is a former village, now a suburb of Carlisle, in the Cumberland district, in the ceremonial county of Cumbria, England.
 The ward population taken at the 2011 census was 5,476.
 In 1870–72 the township/chapelry had a population of 595.

 Location

 It is 1.4 mi to the south-east of the city centre of Carlisle and is near the River Petteril.
 The original village extended along what is now St Ninian's Road from the Cross Keys Inn, on Upperby Road at the west end of the village, to an alabaster mill by the Petteril, (Note: The mill processed gypsum from Cotehill, 4 mi to the south-east.) now an industrial site by the railway bridge.
 St John's Church, built 1840, is immediately north of the historic village.